patilav/Distributed-Computing/3-message-passing/ZANIN_Connor_Orleans.md

 As stated in the paper, a place for extension is the reconciliation system.
 Now, they have defined a loose way of assigning Activations to tasks.
 They could expand on their work by creating a more concise algorithm for Transaction creation, assigning Activations to Transactions (or creating them), and reconciling the modifications to Grains made by Transactions.

 ## Editorial

+Overall, I liked the paper.
+I didn't like the structure, which spread topics accross multiple sections (mainly introduction and either model/runtime sections).
+The introduction (which they seemed to have crammed into the abstract) served less as an introduction to the current state of the practice or the problem, and more as an introduction to the system.
+However, complaints about structure are minor and I did think they did a good job of giving both a high level overview of the system as well as a low enough level one; I was able to have a mental picture of the implementation without getting bogged down in details.